harshamalhotra/existingDS-gitlab/contents/accessibility/acr.md

           <li>The HTML code for a link or button is nested inside the code of another link or button, so assistive technologies may not be able to determine the function of the element.
 This occurs on the following page(s): Job Details; Issue Boards; Issue details; Usage Quotas.</li>
           <li>A form input element does not have a programmatic name, so people who are blind and/or use a screen reader or other assistive technology may not be able to determine the name of the element and may not understand its purpose or how to interact with it.
 This occurs on the following page(s): GitLab is better with colleagues!' dialog.</li>
           <li>A tooltip element does not have a programmatic name, so people who are blind and/or use a screen reader or other assistive technology may not be able to determine the name of the element and may not understand its purpose or the information it conveys.
 This occurs on the following page(s): Repository Analytics.</li>
           <li>Authored Content (Rich text editor): The product does not allow authors to provide accessible name of the checkboxes.
 This occurs on the following page(s): Rich text editor.</li>
+          <li>Know instances are tracked in the <a href="https://gitlab.com/groups/gitlab-org/-/epics/567" rel="nofollow noopener noreferrer" target="_blank">&567</a> epic.</li>
         </ul>
       </td>
     </tr>